hussain67/nc-news/README.md

 Clone the app to your local mechine from https://github.com/hussain67/nc-news Run the command npm install.
-Write the command npm start.
+Run the command npm start.

 ## Address for the back-end